minhtaimc/edge-store-shipping-methods-dsl/README.md

 ### Progress Tracking

-Show users how close they are to unlocking better shipping tiers.
-Add `availability` config to the target tier:
+Show users how close they are to unlocking better shipping options.

+**For tiered pricing:** Add `availability` config to the target tier:

 ```json
 {